Kal47/resonite-headless/README.md

-# resonite-headless
+# resonite-headless-modded
-Docker image of a Resonite headless server
+Docker image of a Resonite headless server that includes modding support out of the box!

 Send the command `/headlessCode` to **Resonite** bot (the one that sends you messages about Patreon and storage) in Resonite to get the beta key.